FusionAuth/fusionauth-site/DocsDevREADME.md

 #set appHeight to 1100
 #set appWidth to 1550

+# Video
+#set appHeight to 1100
+#set appWidth to 1550

 # Maintenance Mode Screens
 #set appHeight to 1100
 #set appWidth to 900